Liphium/website/content/en/docs/_index.md

 While Liphium is already sort of available to the public, it's not yet available through official stores like the Google Play Store, the App Store or stores like Flathub on Linux.
 We ask that you don't judge us for breaking changes or bugs that might happen for this period.
 Liphium is currently changing quite fast and stuff like the [recent removal of audio and video calls](https://github.com/Liphium/chat_interface/blob/main/CHANGELOG.md) is normal and should be expected.

+### Searching the documentation

+I'm sorry to say this, but there is currently no way to search the documentation straight on the page.
+If you want to search for something, you can use a search engine like DuckDuckGo and just add `site:liphium.com` to your query.
+This works basically the same way and is the reason why we've decided to not offer search here as a search engine is gonna do a much better job at this then we ever could.
+At the end of the day, it's also because I'm lazy of course.

 ### Installation of the app

 Liphium is currently on available on Windows by installing it [through a script](/docs/installation/windows).
-You can check out instructions here.
 We're planning to make the app more widely available throughout 2025.

-### Setup of a town (a Liphium instance)

-Setting up a Liphium town can be quite difficult.
-That's why we have a full guide on how to set one up using the [official Docker image](https://hub.docker.com/r/liphium/chat).
-You get a complete deployment together with HTTPS using Nginx and Certbot.
-It's not something for beginners though.
+Liphium technically already works on Linux, I develop it mainly from macOS and Windows and have also been working on a mobile version for quite some time.
+So don't worry, we'll reach your preferred platform at some point.

 ### A map of what's ahead